ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/etl.markdown

 * If the responsible node fails a failover scenario will start, another shard node will be made responsible for the task, and the transfer will continue from the point of failure.

 {PANEL/}

+{PANEL: ETL Queries}

+Queries used from within ETL transform scripts are handled like other queries in a sharded database, i.e. mostly without change in respect to a non-sharded database, with a few unimplemented or somewhat altered features.

+For instance, a shard may run an ETL task whose transform script loads a document.
+Loading the document will succeed if it resides on this shard, but [fail if the document is on a different shard](../sharding/querying#unsupported-querying-features).

+Read more about querying in a sharded database [here](../sharding/querying).

+{PANEL/}